 Climate Change and Schools

-The DfE hope that "by 2025 all education settings will have nominated a sustainability lead and put in place a climate action plan"
+The DfE hoped that "by 2025 all education settings will have nominated a sustainability lead and put in place a climate action plan"

 What role can schools play in tackling climate change?